Welcome | Sign In

 Competing on Quality

-Gartner (NYSE: IT) analyst Michael King told TechNewsWorld despite a history of getting new customers without having to focus on quality or customer service, wireless coverage has become a differentiator.
+Gartner analyst Michael King told TechNewsWorld despite a history of getting new customers without having to focus on quality or customer service, wireless coverage has become a differentiator.
 Moving forward, however, King said technical quality will no longer be a competitive factor; it will be standard, thereby forcing carriers to compete on better service.

 "Customer service and advanced services are going to be things people focus on more," he said.
 "It's also something carriers will spend more resources on."